Timeline of the Syrian civil war (2021): January

 On 1 January 2021, the UK-based Syrian Observatory for Human Rights (SOHR) reported that a bomb exploded near a Russian military base in the Tal Saman area south of Ayn Issa, wounding several Russian soldiers.
-Prior to the blast, SOHR said an explosives-laden pickup truck was parked just outside of the Russian base by two men who then fled the area.
+Prior to the blast, SOHR said an explosives-laden pickup truck was parked just outside the Russian base by two men who then fled the area.
 Guardians of Religion Organization claimed responsibility for the attack through a message circulated on social media.
 SOHR's Rami Abdel Rahman described it as "the first such direct attack against a Russian base in northeastern Syria".

 On 3 January, three buses were attacked by suspected Islamic State militants on a highway in central Syria, leading to the death of nine people.
 According to state sources, the dead included a thirteen-year-old girl, with four others injured, while SOHR said seven of the dead were soldiers and there were 16 wounded, and local sources nine military deaths.
 The Jerusalem Post reported that Western intelligence sources linked the rise in militancy to local Arab Sunni tribal anger at executions for suspected IS ties of dozens of local nomads by Iranian Shi'ite militia in the area.

 On the night of 6 January, according to SOHR, Israeli airstrikes left three Iran-backed militia dead.

 On 9 January, according to SOHR, IS insurgents attacked pro-government soldiers in the town of Al-Shola, in the Deir ez-Zor Governorate, during a sweeping operation looking for jihadist cells.
 The attack left at least 7 National Defence Forces militiamen dead and an unknown number wounded.

 On 11 January, Syrian army forces and allies infiltrated and raided Army of Victory positions in Al-Ghab Plain, northwestern Hama, killing 11 fighters of the rebel group.

 On 13 January, Israeli air strikes were allegedly launched in eastern Syria, close to the Iraqi border, according to the SOHR.
 Apart from the strike being carried out close to the Syria-Iraq border, it was also reported that it had hit sites in eastern Syria's Deir Ezzor region as well.
 At least 18 strikes were launched across multiple locations in eastern Syria, the organization added.
 According to France 24, at least seven Syrian soldiers and 16 allied fighters were killed during the Israeli raid over night.
 Later in the day, it was reported by the SOHR that the death toll had reached fifty-seven people, while 37 others were injured, with some sustaining critical injuries.
 However, the airstrikes that were carried out by Israel against Iranian-backed targets, were believed to have been executed with intelligence given by the United States, a senior US intelligence official disclosed.